w3c/i18n-drafts/questions/qa-address-formats.en.md

 305-0051, Ibaraki, Tsukuba, Ninomiya 1-chōme, 6-13
 ```

-305-0051 is the postal code, Ibaraki is the Prefecture, Tsukuba is the city, Ninomiya 1-chōme is the district, 6 is the block number, and 13 is the building number.
+305-0051 is the postal code, Ibaraki is the prefecture, Tsukuba is the city, Ninomiya 1-chōme is the district, 6 is the block number, and 13 is the building number.

 #### **Order of address components**